MDIL-SNU/SIMPLE-NN_v2/docs/examples/examples.rst

 .. code-block:: bash

     # str_list
-    ../ab_initio_output/OUTCAR_comp ::10
+    ../ab_initio_output/OUTCAR_comp ::100

-With this input file, SIMPLE-NN calculates feature vectors and its derivatives (:code:`generate_features`), generate training/validation dataset (:code:`preprocess`) and optimize the network (:code:`train_model`).
+With this input file, SIMPLE-NN calculates feature vectors and its derivatives (:code:`generate_features`) and generates training/validation dataset (:code:`preprocess`).
 Sample VASP OUTCAR file (the file is compressed to reduce the file size) is in :code:`SIMPLE-NN/examples/ab_initio_output`.
-In MD trajectory, snapshots are sampled in the interval of 10 MD steps.
+In MD trajectory, snapshots are sampled only in the interval of 100 MD steps for simplicity.
 In this example, 70 symmetry functions consist of 8 radial symmetry functions per 2-body combination and 18 angular symmetry functions per 3-body combination.
-Thus, this model uses 70-30-30-1 network for both Si and O.
-The network is optimized by Adam optimizer with the 0.001 of learning rate and batch size is 10.

 Output files can be found in :code:`SIMPLE-NN/examples/1.Preprocess_answer`.
-In the folder, generated dataset is stored in :code:`data` folder and execution log and energy, force, and stress root-mean-squared-error (RMSE) are stored in :code:`LOG`.

 2. Training
 ===========